BrianPugh/cyclopts/docs/source/groups.rst

 1. Creating an instance of the :class:`.Group` object.

-2. Implicitly with just a string identifier.
+2. Implicitly with string title name.
    This is short for ``Group(my_group_name)``.
-   If a :class:`.Group` object with the same name within the command/parameter context, it will join that existing group.
+   If there exists a :class:`.Group` object with the same name within the command/parameter context, it will join that group.

 Every command and parameter belongs to one (or more) groups.

-Group(s) can be provided to the ``group`` keyword argument to :meth:`@app.command <cyclopts.App.command>` and :class:`.Parameter`.
+Group(s) can be provided to the ``group`` keyword argument of :meth:`@app.command <cyclopts.App.command>` and :class:`.Parameter`.
-The :class:`.Group` class just marks objects with metadata and doesn't actually contain a set of it's members.
+The :class:`.Group` class itself only marks objects with metadata and doesn't contain a set of it's members.
 This means that groups can be re-used across commands.

 --------------